-1. INTRODUCTION
+1. Introduction

-1 INTRODUCTION

-How To Use This Manual
+1.1 How To Use This Manual

 This manual provides information necessary for Original Equipment Manufactures (OEMs) and home users to build a PC-AT compatible system using the Pentium PCI/ISA motherboard.
-Just follow the installation procedure presented on the EASY INSTALLATION Page and refer to the section number following each step if you require more detailed instructions
+Follow the installation procedure presented on the Easy Installation Page and refer to the section number following each step if you require more detailed instructions.

-Check Your Device Items
+1.2 Check Your Device Items

-The standard package should contain following items marked with a "\(\sigma\)", If you find any these items missing or damaged.
-Please contact your retailer.
+The standard package should contain the following items.
+If you find any of these items be missing or damaged, please contact your retailer.

-- √ The VP1541 motherboard
+- The VP1543 motherboard

-- ✓ 1 IDE ribbon cable
+- ➢ 1 IDE ribbon cable

-- ✓ 1 floppy ribbon cable
+- ➤ 1 floppy ribbon cable

-- ✓ 1 Floppy Diskette with IDE&AGP drivers for Aladdin 5 chipset.
+- 1 CD Diskette with IDE&AGP drivers for Aladdin 5 chipset.

+- ➤ 1 User's Manual

 - ✗ Infrared (IrDA) module with ribbon cable (optional)